enthought/edge-examples/.dev/base-files/DEVELOPING.md

 * Construct an EDM data bundle ("zbundle") with your app's Python dependencies.
   These are defined in "config.py".
 * Perform any build tasks, such as running ``npm`` to package up React code.
-* Finally, uses the Dockerfile to combine the various parts (source files, zbundle, npm-generated archives) together into a Docker image.
+* Finally, use the Dockerfile to combine the various parts (source files, zbundle, npm-generated archives) together into a Docker image.

 ### Run

 Once your Docker image has been built, you can the app as a container via ``python -m ci container run``.
 The app will start on http://127.0.0.1:8888.
 Note that other URLs or IP addresses may be printed to the console during app startup, and should be ignored.
+Type Ctrl-C to exit.

 ### Test